pjuren/TinyTest/README.md

 tolerance).
 I generally like to include these unit tests with the distribution of the software I write.
-There are a couple of advantages to doing this: (1) keeping the tests bundled with the software project means they are easily updated when changes are made; (2) it means the distirbuton can easily be tested on the target platform(s) in exactly the same form that it will be delivered to users; and (3) users can immediately verify that the distribution works for them.
+There are a couple of advantages to doing this: (1) keeping the tests bundled with the software project means they are easily updated when changes are made; (2) it means the distributon can easily be tested on the target platform(s) in exactly the same form that it will be delivered to users; and (3) users can immediately verify that the distribution works for them.
 I don't think this is confusing or onerous for the user because